 The PSEG Institute for Sustainability Studies (ISS) at Montclair State University was founded in 2009 to play a transformative role in transdisciplinary research and education to address the relevant sustainability issues of our time.
 The PSEG Institute for Sustainability Studies seeks to advance sustainability by developing community-engaged research projects and building educational programs through academic-corporate-public partnerships.

-With the creation of the Red Hawk Mathematics Learning Center (RHMLC), Montclair State University has implemented an innovative, exciting and successful approach to mathematics education.
-The RHMLC is a mathematics emporium style computer-aided learning facility offering six classes.
+With the creation of the Red Hawk Mathematics Active Learning Center (RHMALC), Montclair State University has implemented an innovative, exciting and successful approach to mathematics education.
+The RHMALC is an emporium style computer-aided learning facility housing various introductory mathematics courses needed by students in programs throughout the University.

-The Margaret and Herman Sokol Institute for Pharmaceutical Life Sciences was established by Montclair State University’s College of Science and Mathematics in 2007 to rapidly advance the new skills, approaches and research that are critical to the development of tomorrow’s solutions to global health issues.
+The Margaret and Herman Sokol Institute for Pharmaceutical Life Sciences was established by the College in 2007 to rapidly advance the new skills, approaches and research that are critical to the development of tomorrow’s solutions to global health issues.